Our

 Brynn loves talking to her plants.
 “I feel their presence when I talk with them,” she says “it’s like a quiet friend just listening.”

-Before receiving her Master’s in Counseling Psychology, Brynn spent eight years working with homeless and at-risk youth and young adults in Seattle’s University District.
-In her various roles Brynn built relationships with these young people while developing and executing programming teaching jobs and life skills.
+Before receiving her Master’s in Counseling Psychology, Brynn worked for eight years with homeless and at-risk youth and young adults in Seattle’s University District.
+In her various roles, Brynn built relationships with these young people while developing and executing programming, teaching jobs, and life skills.
 After graduate school Brynn worked in community mental health, providing child, adolescent, and family services to high-risk, diversely ethnic and socioeconomic populations in collaboration with schools, the Department of Children and Family Services, and other community service providers.

 Educational and Professional Qualifications